shiva-cirus/google-cloud/docs/Firestore-batchsource.md

 **Database Id**: Firestore database name.
 If no value is provided, the `(default)` database will be used.

-**Collection Name**: Name of the firestore collection to read data from.
+**Collection Name**: Name of the Firestore collection to read data from.

 **Mode**: Mode of query.
 The mode can be one of two values: